 A survey by Deloitte found that 85% of customers look for free shipping.
 It’s basic human psychology to be tempted by freebies and extra products.

 Offering free extras on your ecommerce store can be very helpful for boosting sales and conversions.
-You can add them on your product page or even display them on popups or on sticky bars, like in the examples below.
+You can add them to your product page or even display them on popups or sticky bars, like in the examples below.

 If you’d like to learn how to create high-converting popups for your ecommerce store, check out this ultimate guide.